JET Program: Everything You Need to Know to Teach English in JapanBy Jennifer Collis

 JET does its best to accommodate location requests, giving applicants a chance to request their top three location choices on their application; however, no location can be guaranteed.
 Applying to this program requires a willingness to “go with the flow” and teach where you’re needed.

-The short answer is that contracts are one year, renewable up to five.
-The longer answer is that as a JET participant, you are not actually employed by JET, but by a contracting organization.
-Here’s how it works.
+The short answer is that contracts are one year and renewable for up to five years.
+The longer answer is that as a JET participant, you are not actually employed by JET but by a contracting organization.
+Here’s how it works: